CyprienQuemeneur/fedpylot/README.md

 #### KITTI

+First go to https://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=2d and create an account to download the 2D object detection subset of KITTI.
+You will need to download the data samples, `left color images of object data set (12 GB)`, and data labels, `training labels of object data set (5 MB)`, and unzip the files in the `datasets` subfolder of this program.

 By default, 25% of the training data is sent to the central server, as KITTI does not feature a predefined validation set.
 For the remaining data, we perform a balanced and IID split among 5 clients.
 The DontCare attribute is ignored.
 The random seed is fixed so that splitting is reproducible.
 To perform both the